FRONTIERS

 Sekou Bermiss

-Associate Professor of Strategy and Entrepreneurship, UNC Kenan-Flagler Business School; and 2025 Kenan Institute Distinguished Fellow
+Associate Professor of Strategy and Entrepreneurship, UNC Kenan-Flagler Business School, and 2025 Kenan Institute Distinguished Fellow

-Specifically, he investigates how institutional factors shape the perception of firms by critical stakeholders.
-His research also explores the antecedents and consequences of human capital mobility and how different forms of employee movement impact a firm’s ability to compete with rivals.
+Sekou’s research also explores the antecedents and consequences of human capital mobility and how different forms of employee movement impact a firm’s ability to compete with rivals.

-He is a Fellow at the Filene Institute where he leads the research efforts of the “War for Talent” Center of Excellence.
+Dr. Bermiss teaches courses in people analytics, managing human capital, leading for impact, and organizational theory and design.
+He is a Fellow at the Filene Institute, where he leads the research efforts of the “War for Talent” Center of Excellence.

-His award-winning research has been published in the Academy of Management Journal, Administrative Science Quarterly, Organization Science, Strategic Management Journal and Research in Organizational Behavior.
-His research has been highlighted by Harvard Business Review, The Wall Street Journal and National Public Radio.
+His award-winning research has been published in the Academy of Management Journal, Administrative Science Quarterly, Organization Science, Strategic Management Journal, and Research in Organizational Behavior.
+His research has been highlighted by Harvard Business Review, The Wall Street Journal, and National Public Radio.

-He was honored as a Poets & Quants 2018 Top Undergraduate Professor at the University of Texas at Austin, where he served on the faculty before joining UNC Kenan-Flagler.
+Dr. Bermiss was honored as a Poets & Quants 2018 Top Undergraduate Professor at the University of Texas at Austin, where he served on the faculty before joining UNC Kenan-Flagler.
+Before entering academia, he worked for Deloitte Consulting in New York City.

 MORE